 5. Paper or plastic cups

 Any cup will do to make a seed starting pot!
 If the cup is very large, cut it down or only fill to about two inches deep.
-You’ll need the soil to get warm for the seeds to sprout.
+You’ll need an appropriate depth so the soil can get warm for the seeds to sprout.

 Another great option for upcycled seed starting pots, egg cartons and/or egg shells are the perfect size for tiny seedlings.
 Keep in mind that since these are pretty small, you’ll need to transplant your seedlings when they get true leaves.